 Small dogs and dogs with stumpy legs can have a harder time keeping up, so you may need to slow down your pace with them.
 Respond to your dog’s needs.

-If you live in an area where the weather is hot, dogs with thick coats may be better off in the shade or playing indoors, as they can easily overheat.
+If you live in an area where the weather is hot, dogs with thick coats may be better off in the shade or playing indoors because they can easily overheat.

-No matter what your dog’s coat is like, you should time runs so they are at cooler times of day.
+No matter what your dog’s coat is like, you should schedule runs so they’re at cooler times of day.
 Before or near dawn and after dusk are ideal, and you may want to plan a route with lots of shady areas if you run when the sun is out.

 Do not put too much strain on your dog.
 There are plenty of safe ways to exercise instead of running in the heat.